hawkinsw/CS5138/MiniAssignmentExplore/README.md

 463     ../sysdeps/x86_64/dl-machine.h: No such file or directory.
 ```

 `gdb` stopped -- the memory changed.
-The old value (46630) was replaced with the new value (140737351515616).
+The old value (46630) was replaced with the new value (140737351515616). _Note_: Your "new value" will likely be different than the one listed here -- the loading process is dynamic, after all!
 Unhelpfully, `gdb` prints those values as decimals.
 If we convert 46630 to hexadecimal we should see something familiar!
 Use the knowledge that you built through this lab to print 46630 in hexadecimal (_Hint_: Remember the `p` command and the `x` parameter that we learned earlier!).

 For our last trick, let's watch the program use this updated value (140737351515616 = 0x7ffff7d7fde0) to direct program control to the actual implementation of `puts`.